nvisal1/keyboard-autocomplete/autocomplete-service/README.md

 - Map matches to `Candidates`.

 #### Calculating Confidence
 Every `Candidate` includes a confidence value.
 This indicates the likelihood of the `Candidate` being the correct option.
 The confidence is calculated by subtracting the `Candidate` word length by the search query length.
-For example, if the `Candidate` word is tea and the search query is te, the confidence will be 1.
+For example, if the `Candidate` word is `tea` and the search query is `te`, the confidence will be 1.
 Lower confidence values indicate a higher probability of correctness.

 ## Running In Development